edu4coe context of education

 Problem Based Learning

-One 2.0 hours problem based learning per week on any day including weekend and delivered via blended.
+One 2.0 hours problem based learning per week on any day including weekend and delivered via online.

 "Directed online learning"